Meet our trustees

 Tilly Williams

 Tilly first got involved in Hornsey Vale in 2009.
-Since then she has led on many events at the Centre with a focus on environmental issues, such as our annual Apple Day.
+Since then she has led on many events at the Centre with a focus on environmental issues, such as our annual Apple Day and Green Christmas Fair.
 Tilly established the tyre garden at the front of the Centre over 10 years ago and continues to maintain it, with members of Transition Crouch End.